 EkoNivaAgro, LLC has been operating since March 2002.
 The main area of activity is dairy farming.
 The enterprise is also engaged in growing cereal, pulse, fodder, profitable industrial crops as well as seed production.
-EkoNivaAgro employs 2,113 people engaged in different areas of activity (as per 01.02.2018).
+EkoNivaAgro employs 2,400 people engaged in different areas of activity (as per 01.02.2018).

 Our professional motto is: We are responsible for our land!

-The enterprise is the largest milk producer in Voronezh oblast — over 450 tonnes of milk per day, which makes up for over 25% of the region-wide amount.
-The total herd size is 38,500 head of cattle, of which 20,000 are dairy сows (as per 31.06.2018).
+The enterprise is the largest milk producer in Voronezh oblast — 680 tonnes of milk per day, which makes up for over 25% of the region-wide amount.
+The total herd size is 46,850 head of cattle, of which 22,286 are dairy сows (as per 31.06.2018).

-Currently, there are 24 livestock farming subdivisions operating within the enterprise, including eight modern dairies and 16 reconstructed livestock farms.
-The enterprise is a stock-breeding plant for the Simmental breed and a breeding reproducer of Holstein and Red-and-White breeds.
+Currently, there are 26 livestock farming subdivisions operating within the enterprise, including nine modern dairies and 17 reconstructed livestock farms.
+The enterprise is a stock-breeding plant for Holstein and Simmental breeds and a breeding reproducer of Red-and-White breed.

 In crop production, work is carried out in the following areas: fodder and cash grain production, growing highly profitable industrial crops and reproductive plant material for cereals, pulses and fodder grasses.
 EkoNivaAgro implements minimum and zero tillage systems and uses cutting edge machinery.
 The Company’s grain management system meets the most advanced standards due to the use of a Twister mini-elevator (32,000 tonnes) designed in accordance with North-American technology and a seed processing plant with a capacity of 10-12 tonnes/hour.
 The company has also commissioned the first stage of the elevator with the capacity of 50,000 tonnes.